Qumulo/docs/administrator-guide/getting-started/installing-product-package.md

 1. To install Qumulo Core, use the correct installation package for your Linux distribution:

-   * For the `.deb` package, run the `dpkg` command.
+   * For the `.deb` package, run the `apt` command.
 For example:

      ```bash
-     sudo dpkg -i qumulo-core.deb
+     sudo apt install ./qumulo-core.deb
      ```

-   * For the `.rpm` package, run the `rpm` command.
+   * For the `.rpm` package, run the `dnf` command.
 For example:

      ```bash
-     sudo rpm -i qumulo-core.rpm
+     sudo dnf install ./qumulo-core.rpm
      ```
 1. To verify that the Qumulo Core service has started successfully, run the `systemctl` command.
 For example: